Marathon (series): Gameplay

-In Marathon 2 and Marathon Infinity, the player can swim in different types of liquids such as water and lava; this slowly depletes their oxygen and, for some types of liquid, their shields as well.
+In Marathon 2 and Marathon Infinity, the player can swim in different types of liquids such as water and lava; this slowly depletes the player character's oxygen and, for dangerous types of liquid, their shields as well.
 Another notable feature in all three games is teleporters which are able to send players to different parts of a level or to other levels altogether.
 They can also be used by the AI characters in the game to transmit ammunition to the player.
 While the player character is unable to jump, gravity is lower than Earth's, which allows momentum from rapidly-ascended stairs to carry the player upward.
 As with most games of the era, explosive weapons can be used to propel the player great distances.

-Many levels have a complex floor plan, made more complicated by the use of teleporters which connect different locations in the same level.
-As players move through a level, the areas they visit are automatically mapped, and the player can bring up this map at any time.
-The HUD shows the status of shields and oxygen, the inventory, and a motion sensor.
+Many levels have a complex floor plan, made more complicated by the use of teleporters that connect different locations on the same level.
+As players explore a level, the areas they visit are automatically mapped, and the player can bring up this map at any time.
+The game HUD shows the status of shields and oxygen, the inventory, and a motion sensor.
 The motion sensor tracks the movements of nearby characters relative to the player, distinguishing between hostile creatures and allies.
-On some levels the motion sensor is erratic due to magnetic interference.
+On some levels, the motion sensor is erratic due to magnetic interference.
 Weapons reload only when the current clip is exhausted.
 At any time, the player can swap their held weapon for another in their inventory; this includes gauntleted fists for delivering melee attacks, which do increased damage when running.

-The games' story is presented to the player through computer terminals throughout the single-player levels; their textual content is often accompanied by annotated maps or other still images.
-The contents of these terminals most often consist of messages sent by artificial intelligences; these messages advance the games' narrative and provide the player with mission objectives.
-Other terminals contain civilian/alien reports or diaries, database articles, conversations between artificial intelligences and even stories or poems.
-After all mission objectives are completed, the player usually has to find a terminal which teleports them to the next level.
+The game's story is presented to the player through computer terminals throughout the single-player levels; their textual content is often accompanied by annotated maps or other still images.
+The contents of these terminals most often consist of messages sent by artificial intelligence on-board the ship; these messages advance the games' narrative and provide the player with mission objectives.
+Other terminals contain civilian/alien reports or diaries, database articles, conversations between artificial intelligence, and even stories or poems.
+After all mission objectives are completed, the player usually has to find a terminal that teleports the character to the next level.

 The Marathon games have five difficulty settings: Kindergarten, Easy, Normal, Major Damage, and Total Carnage.
-On lower difficulty levels there are fewer enemies, and sometimes stronger enemies are replaced with weaker variants.
-On higher difficulty levels, enemies can take more damage and will attack more frequently.
+The difficulty level primarily determines the number and strength of enemies as well as the frequency of their attacks.
 Players normally can carry a limited amount of ammunition, but on the highest difficulty setting (Total Carnage), the player is allowed to carry an unlimited amount.